nats-io/nats.net/docs/documentation/intro.md

 ---

 > [!NOTE]
-> Every NatConnection instance is a TCP connection to a NATS server.
-Typically an application will only need one
+> Every [`NatsConnection`](xref:NATS.Client.Core.NatsConnection) instance is a TCP connection to a NATS server.
+> Typically an application will only need one
-> connection and many subscriptions and publishers would share the same connection.
-Connections are heavy while
+> connection and many subscriptions and publishers would share that same connection.
+Connections are relatively
+> heavyweight and expensive to create while
-> subscriptions and publishers are light.
-NATS.Net should be able to handle large numbers of subscriptions
+> subscriptions and publishers are lightweight internal NATS protocol handlers.
+> NATS.Net should be able to handle large numbers of subscriptions
 > and publishers per connection.

 Now you should be able to run NATS server on your machine and use the above code samples to see the basics of